bandai18/germanbeginner/README.md

 This is a project for learning A1 German.
 It is a web application using python and flask.

-1. Install pyenv (following instructions for peen)
+1. Install pyenv (following instructions for pyenv)
 2. pyenv install 3.7.7
 3. pyenv global 3.7.7
 4. flask run